tehapo/Clara/README.md

 // Get XML file from classpath.
 InputStream xmlLayout = getClass().getClassLoader().getResourceAsStream("xml-layout.xml");

-// Instantiate a new ViewInflater instance and inflate the XML to a CustomComponent.
+// Instantiate a new LayoutInflater instance and inflate the XML to a CustomComponent.
-ViewInflater inflater = new ViewInflater();
+LayoutInflater inflater = new LayoutInflater();
 InflatedCustomComponent layout = inflater.inflate(xmlLayout);

 // Now the inflated layout is ready to be used. getMainWindow().setContent(layout);
 ```

-6) At this point you should see a view with a single Label with text "Hello Clara!" and a Button that does nothing.
+6) At this point you should see a view with a single Label with text "Hello Clara!" and a 200 pixels wide centered Button that does nothing.
+Notice the "layout_" prefix on the componentAlignment which basically means that the componentAlignment property belongs to the containing layout instead of the component.

 7) Next you can bind datasources or event handlers declaratively.
 First you need to create a contoller POJO class like the example below.